 After you’ve specified these values, you’ll get a list of keywords along with their popularity values and the option to add them to your tracking list.

-The Database feature answers critical questions such as:
+The Library feature answers critical questions such as:

 - Which keywords have max popularity of 50 in the US?